openbraininstitute/accounting-service/README.md

-upgrade-deps            Create or update the lock file, using the latest version of the dependencies check-deps              Check that the dependencies in the existing lock file are valid lint                    Run linters build                   Build the local docker images run                     Run the application in docker kill                    Take down the application tests                   Run tests in the app container
+upgrade-deps            Create or update the lock file, using the latest version of the dependencies check-deps              Check that the dependencies in the existing lock file are valid lint                    Run linters build                   Build the docker images run                     Run the application in docker kill                    Take down the application tests                   Run tests in the app container